🔐192.168.1.100 - Admin Login

 192.*-range, sometimes the

-Out of all the IP adresses possible in the private network range, 192.168.1.100 has been chosen by 4 manufacturer as the most common IP address.
+Out of all the IP adresses possible in the private network range, 192.168.1.100 has been chosen by 6 manufacturers as the most common IP address.
 This makes it easy for both professionals and common people to remember the address when needing to work with routers, it is as simple as typing 192.168.1.100 into the address bar of the browser.

-Among the bigger manufacturers to use 192.168.1.100 as the default IP address are: Thecus, Murata, EPoX and Tellus.
-You should note however that certain models might still use different addresses than the common ones, so it is always wies to check the manual as well.
+Among the bigger manufacturers to use 192.168.1.100 as the default IP address are: Thecus, Murata, Pentagram, EPoX, Tellus and Farlink.
+You should note however that certain models might still use different addresses than the common ones, so it is always wise to check the manual as well.